 JoEllen serves as the communications liaison for all donor funds and scholarship donors while providing superior support for the entire advancement team.
 She is most passionate about her role as program coordinator for the Miki Society, which allows practicing alumni to honor the memory of clients’ pets by funding research in diseases that affect companion animals.

-Sarah facilitates advancement efforts by strategizing print and online communications efforts, including writing and publishing alumni newsletters, college magazines, website content, and stewardship materials.
+Sarah contributes to the advancement team by strategizing print and online communications, including alumni newsletters, stewardship reports, and social media.
 She brings a decade of experience in higher education and freelance writing and e-publishing to the team.

 Justine supports the entire advancement staff in meeting the fundraising goals of the college’s research, education, and service missions.
 As a current veterinary medicine student (Class of 2016), she is invested in the college’s commitment to researching problems and treating animal patients in ways that not only improve the lives of pets and livestock, but also hold enormous promise for advancing human medicine.
 Justine is an experienced non-profit grant writer and manager.